citam1/script-package-manager/README.md

 # WIP

 Script Packet Manager (SPM) is a tool for transforming Lua scripts that use the `require` syntax to a custom format.
 This is useful for managing dependencies in a controlled environment and avoiding the use of global variables.
+SPM is very much a work-in-progress as I will add a server to upload dependecies and optimize the code.

 ## Features